 “Move your legs!”
 Phil yelled as he attacked with a wooden sword.

-A loud smack could be heard as my wooden sword and his made contact.
+A loud smack could be heard as my wooden sword made contact.
 I felt the force go through my arm and down my body, shaking me to the core.

-“I’m trying.”
-I grumbled.
-He was truly a tyrant when it came to practicing with swords.
-What was even worse was that he wasn’t lenient at all towards someone like me even though I look like a kid.
+“I’m trying,” I grumbled.
+Phil was a tyrant when it came to practicing with the sword.
+What was even worse was that he wasn’t lenient at all towards someone like me.

-Dodging out of harm’s way, the attack of Phil’s sword were precise and vicious.
+Dodging out of harm’s way, the attack of Phil’s sword was precise and vicious.
 I could feel the multiple stings still screaming on my body, telling me to slow down from the past hits.

-Another strike snaked into the right and hit me hard on the shoulder.
+Another strike snaked into the right and struck me on the shoulder.
 I almost let out a squeal, but instead kept my mouth shut as best as possible.
-I did not want to give him a single glimpse of me being in pain.
+I did not want to give Phil a single glimpse of me being in pain.

 “Stay on your toes.
 Move your whole body with little movements.
-Don’t waste unnessary energy.
+Don’t waste unnecessary energy.
 A girl’s body is completely different from a man’s.
-You need tot make sure to fully understand what you are capable of.”
+You need to make sure to fully understand what you are capable of.”

-“I know.”
-I growled.
+“I know,” I growled.
 My body felt stiff from the past week from working out.
-Even though I was getting better and better Phil always get quite a few hits in, giving me a couple more bruises.
+Even though I was getting better and better, Phil always seemed to know where to hit to give me extra blows to my body.

-We continued on for another thirty minute until my hands felt like lead.
-I collapsed onto the ground exhausted.
-Being in a human body and training it was a difficult task.
+We continued for another thirty-minute until my hands felt like lead.
+I collapsed onto the ground, exhausted.
+Being in a human body and training, it was a difficult task.

 For the next three months, we were busy with our business stocks.
-Somehow or another, Phil understood how to use the skill Coder without to much difficulty.
+Somehow or another, Phil understood how to use the skill Coder without too much difficulty.
 The only difference was that he could only bring out one transparent screen.
 While I could already bring out three.
 I did not expect the amount of energy to bring out a single transparent screen to take such a heavy toll on him as I saw him struggle.

 Phil was out cold for a whole day the first time he used the skill.
 He was able to slowly increase his time to be able to use it.
-It didn’t take to long for him to get it under control in less than a month.
-His coding were a little sloppy at first, but eventually he got it right.
+It didn’t take too long for him to get it under control in less than a month.
+His coding was a little sloppy at first, but eventually, he got it right.

 “There are twenty of them wrapped in wheat.”

-“We made so far three different type of light fixtures: a bed lamp, ceiling lamp, and a watch type lamp.
+“We have so far three different types of light fixtures: a bed lamp, ceiling lamp, and a watch type lamp.
 We have about 20 each of them.”
 I felt pleased.
 It took longer than expected to make so little in only three months.
 I had to use my stash of gold to pay for the mold to hold the Level E light crystals.
-In total I spent over six Ancient Draconian gold to make this possible.
+In total, I spent over six Ancient Draconian gold to make this possible.
 The thought of my food leaving my pocket made my heart twist in pain.

 “I got the permit to sell them on the streets,” Phil spoke, he was putting away the last lamp into crate twenty.

 “Why didn’t you ask your grandfather to get you the permit?”

-“Because it was a trade off in helping you out for the past three months, my lessons will be cut down by half. “ Phil grumbled, “Grandpa is wondering what we been doing these past months.
+“Because it was a trade-off in helping you out for the past three months, my lessons will be cut down by half. ” Phil grumbled, “Grandpa is wondering what we’ve been doing these past months.
 It’s not easy avoiding his gaze.”